Mortgage Calculator

 How much can I borrow?

-How much mortgage can I afford - and what do mortgage calculators take into account?
+What do mortgage affordability calculators take into account?

-Mortgage calculators do not take everything into account, they are simply to give you an idea of how much you should be able to borrow, assuming there are no significant factors that could affect the amount, such as bad credit history, for example.
+Online mortgage calculators do not take everything into account, they simply give you an idea of how much you could borrow and help you calculate your monthly mortgage payments, assuming there are no significant factors that could affect the amount.

-The main details that are used in online calculators are:
+The main details that are used in quick mortgage calculators are:

 What do online calculators not take into account?

-Many of the online calculators will not include details that lenders will use to decide how much to lend, such as:
+Many of the online mortgage borrower calculators will not include details that lenders will use to decide how much to lend, such as:

 For example, if you have a monthly car loan to pay for three years, that will be taken into account in the calculation of how much you can afford to pay each month.